Lockheed Martin X-59 Quesst: Development

-To simulate the thump, an F/A-18 Hornet would dive from 50000 ft in order to briefly go supersonic, creating reduced shock waves over Galveston, Texas (an island city), as well as a stronger boom over water.

-By this stage, Lockheed Martin had begun machining the first parts in Palmdale, California.

 In May 2019, the initial major structural parts were loaded in the tooling assembly.
 In June, assembly was getting underway.
-The external vision system (XVS) was flight tested on a King Air at NASA Langley.
-This is to be followed by high speed wind tunnel tests to verify inlet performance predictions with a 9.5%-scale model at NASA Glenn Research Center.
+The external vision system (XVS) was flight tested on a King Air at NASA Langley, utilising cameras & screens to display a forward view due to the obstruction of the unusually long nose cone.
+This was to be followed by high speed wind tunnel tests to verify inlet performance predictions with a 9.5%-scale model at NASA Glenn Research Center.

 The critical design review was successfully held on September 9–13, before the IRB report to NASA's Integrated Aviation Systems Program by November.
 After this, 80–90% of the drawings were released to engineering.
 The wing assembly was to be completed in 2020.
 In December 2020, construction was halfway completed with the first flight then planned for 2022.

-After flight-clearance testing at the Armstrong Flight Research Center, an acoustic validation including air-to-air Schlieren imaging backlit by the Sun to confirm the shockwave pattern testing was slated to be done through September 2022.
+After flight-clearance testing at the Armstrong Flight Research Center, an acoustic validation including air-to-air Schlieren imaging backlit by the Sun to confirm the shockwave pattern testing was then slated to be done through September 2022.
 NASA planned to conduct flight tests over U.S. cities to verify the safety and performance of the X-59's quiet supersonic technologies and evaluate community responses for regulators, which could enable commercial supersonic travel over land.